I only care about travel and issues a girl who travels has

 As I’ve written before, I am a girl who travels on her own.
-It’s been almost five years since I started to travel and to collect experiences.
+It’s been almost five years since I started to travel and collect experiences.
 There is one thing that traveling has made pretty clear to me since ten: Even though my experience is individual, what I am looking forward from it is to learn and to set an example.
-I look forward to learn more about people, to have my mind open, and to discover different ways of living life.
-Even if I have my own selfish moments (Newsflash: Everyone has them!), I avoid them to come out when I try to live and share those experiences.
+I look forward to learning more about people, having my mind open, and discovering different ways of living life.
+Even if I have my own selfish moments (Newsflash: Everyone has them!), I avoid them coming out when I try to live and share those experiences.
 I believe that was one of the main reasons why I started to blog.

 Our worst enemy is…

 Our worst enemy is the lack of empathy among one another.
 Some girls who travel lately are so into themselves that traveling is not making them aware of society’s collective issues.
 Even when you travel on your own, you’re impacting a destination one way or another.
 It’s not an individual issue anymore.